pagi-org/spec/pagi.md

 :    Indicates an edge on the current node.
 :    Is only valid in the "NODE" context, prior to any FEATURE events.
 :    Has the string-typed *edgeType* parameter indicating the type of the edge.
+:    Has the string-typed "targetNodeType* parameter indicating the type of the
+     node that this edge points to.
 :    Has the string-typed *targetId* parameter indicating the id of the node
      that this edge points to.